navikt/slack-teams-notification/README.md

 for each member of the team, lookup the user from the Slack API to get the Slack handle, and send a formatted message to the user.
 Only members with the `OWNER`-role for a team will receive notifications.

+## Configuration

+Refer to the [pkg/config](pkg/config/config.go) package for the available configuration parameters for the job.